 As the weather gets chillier, at least here in the upper Midwest, we turn our attention over to apples and pears.
 The summer fruits and berries are no longer available, with the exception of the Italian plum.
 It has a short little season, which gives one hope and the ability to make it through a winter without stone fruits.
 ACT NOW, they don’t last long.
 These little gems are good to eat, but even better to bake with.
 They aren’t quite as juicy or sweet as their American cousins (of course, once the Italian plums are dried into prunes, and the sugars concentrated, they are the sweetest of all), but they keep their shape well and their skin adds a gorgeous purple color to tarts and cakes.

 The brown sugar cake batter and sweet crumb topping are a perfect compliment to the not-too-sweet fruit.
 It is great for breakfast with a cup of tea and/or with ice cream after dinner.
-This is a cake that also seems to get better the second day, if there is any left.
+This is plum cake also seems to get better the second day, if there is any left.